garfieldmoore/Feature-Toggle/README.md

 Toggler provides a minimum, and friction free feature toggling API.

-The framework provides a default configuration provider so it's easy to get started;

-Simply add the package to your application;
+To get started simply add the package to your application;

   install-package toggler.net